Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The opening gives only an inkling of what is to follow.
 The oboe d'amore theme is not unlike that which is to be heard on the violins of the tenor aria in C 92.
 Both have sweeping skirls of fast notes separating disjunctive leaps in the melodic line and, interestingly, the texts explore different images of the same theme, namely God's assistance in times of threat.
 When discussing C 139 Schweitzer (vol 2, p 375) describes this motive as the symbol of the 'heavy bonds' or chains in which the Christian is enmeshed.
 The harsh bleakness of the theme is emphasized by the dotted rhythms in the continuo and aggressive and wide-ranging semi-quavers in the violins.

 The bass vocal line is equally powerful as he complains of being assailed, fettered and ensnared from all sides.
 He seems to have just settled into what might appear to be a conventional ritornello/da capo aria when everything changes (bar 27).
-The moderate tempo becomes vivace and the 4/4 time 6/8.
+The moderate tempo becomes vivace and the 4/4 time, 6/8.
 God's hand has appeared in order to help the Christian rise to heaven and the lightness of texture and rising oboe arpeggios combine to suggest it.
-Three bars of the ritornello theme returns (37-9) suggestive, according to Schweitzer (ibid p375), of the flickering light of hope.
+Three bars of the ritornello theme return (37-9) suggestive, according to Schweitzer (ibid p375), of the flickering light of hope.
 Next, in a slower tempo, the bass declaims the final lines of text---the flickering light tells me that God is still my truest Comrade.

 The initial misfortunes return twice (from bars 58 and 89) but then, so does the hand of God.
 The final statement of the opening 'trials and chains' idea is very short, suggesting that they may have been overcome.
 And it is significant that the movement ends by reiterating both the helping hand of God and the flickering light of hope (bars 93-end).

-On first hearing this all may seem a little confusing.
+On first hearing, this all may seem a little confusing.
 But having grasped the contrasting themes of assailment and succor, listeners should be able to navigate their way without difficulty.

 It is a powerful and formidable movement and a tribute to Bach's ability to experiment with different forms, seeking out the best ways of communicating complex messages.
 But some listeners may be left with a slight lack of fulfilment.
 Bach was the great formalist and unifier and his enormous skill in creating a focused, organic development gives his music a unique concentrated impact.
 The operatic discursiveness of such a movement, no matter how original and dramatic it may be, might not satisfy everyone.